 A Discussion about learning and Learning Quotient

-It is easy to imagine the effects of a “toxic” learning environment, one where the learner is not able to access the learning.
+It is easy to imagine the effects of a “toxic” learning environment, one where the learner is not able to access the learning or meet their learning needs.
 To begin with imagine what happens when the learner is excluded from the learning opportunities.
 Any explanation or instruction may be impossible to understand, as if spoken in a foreign language (“Blah, blah, blab bla”).
 Any activities look impossible to complete and actions impossible to mimic as if watching some strange dance being performed without music, rhythm, or purpose.

 - Belonging – to a group, of having an identity.

 - Freedom – to choose, to have options, and to make decisions.

 - Fun – to enjoy what is happening.

 - Power – to be heard or listened to.
 To be acknowledged in a way that provides recognition of emotions.

 This graphic is part of my CPD courses and my book ‘If you can’t reach them you can’t teach them.
 Building effective learning relationships shows how these needs influence the learner and acts as a reminder to the teacher to plan to meet those needs.

 I suggest that where a learner does not have some of these needs met for some of the time they will begin to withdraw from the learning environment, they limit their interaction and reduce their efforts.
 It’s easy for us to remember to include ways of meeting these in our teaching.
 The acronym PBCF is remembered using the mnemonic “Please Be Child Friendly”.